ebiwd/EBI-Framework/README.md

 3. You have a site using the old EBI Compliance theme and want a less intrusive upgrade and want to use the EBI Visual Framework 'lite' implementation.

 ### Do I have to upgrade?
-If you're using the EBI Visual Framework v1.1 it is not required that you upgrade.
+If you're using the EBI Visual Framework v1.1 it is not required that you upgrade, but there are [a number of improvements](https://github.com/ebiwd/EBI-Framework/issues/61) for sites that show a lot of data.

 ### How do I migrate?
 Follow the migration guide: https://github.com/ebiwd/EBI-Framework/issues/85